Skip to main content

 Twin Cities

 Education is one of the most powerful levers to foster economic mobility.
 TFA Twin Cities has committed to a goal that by 2030, twice as many children in communities we serve will reach key educational milestones that build a path to economic mobility and a future filled with possibility.
-To reach this goal, we seek to leverage the scale and diversity of our network to drive learning, innovation, and collective impact.
+To reach this goal, we seek to leverage the scale of our network to drive learning, innovation, and collective impact.

 A teacher writing on a chalkboard.